 There are a number of different ways that police officers can test to see if someone is operating a vehicle while intoxicated.
 However, one of the most popular ways for officers to check is with a breathalyzer test.

 A breathalyzer works by analyzing a person's breath to estimate their blood alcohol content, or BAC.
 The legal limit for intoxicated driving in Georgia is a BAC of .08%.
-Part of the reason they are popular is that they are small, portable, and can be used in the field.
+Breathalyzers are most commonly used because they are small, portable, and can be used in the field.

 The penalties for being convicted of a DUI are severe and can include jail time, community service, heavy fines, court-mandated treatment programs, loss of your driver's license, and probation.
 These consequences can greatly impact your happiness and what you are able to do with your life.
 They can even cost you your freedom.

 In addition to the fines and penalties the State of Georgia can impose, you might also face punishment from friends and family, parents, and others.
 A DUI conviction can cost you your job and creates a criminal record.
 Therefore, you could have a harder time getting a job in the future.
 Moreover, many of the penalties that the state will leverage against you will make it harder to go to work.
 Without a job, it will be hard or impossible to pay the various fines and fees that come from a DUI conviction.

 A breathalyzer test only produces an estimate of your BAC, and is not as accurate as a blood test or other test.
 The US Constitution demands that someone must be proven guilty beyond a reasonable doubt, and if you are being charged with DUI per se the state has to prove that your BAC was above the legal limit when you were driving, which is a different level depending on whether you are above or below 21 years old.
 You do not have to prove you were below the legal limit.